Sarah Jeffrey: Career

 Jeffrey is Principal Oboe with the Toronto Symphony Orchestra, a position she assumed in the 2005-2006 season, occupying the Cathy and Liddy Beck Principal Oboe Chair.
 She had previously been principal oboe with the Kitchener-Waterloo Symphony Orchestra, the Orchestre Symphonique de Québec, and the Windsor Symphony Orchestra.

-Jeffrey has performed as a chamber musician with Trio Arkel and Amici Chamber Ensemble.
+Jeffrey has performed as a chamber musician guest soloist with Trio Arkel and Amici Chamber Ensemble.

 She is a faculty member at the University of Toronto, and The Glenn Gould School of The Royal Conservatory of Music.

 Performances and recordings

 On 22 May 2008, Jeffrey and violinist James Ehnes performed the Bach Concerto for Violin and Oboe with the Toronto Symphony Orchestra.
 Four years later, Jeffery would perform this work with violinist Itzhak Perlman and the TSO.

 Jeffrey performed on 15 March 2015 with Trio Arkel in the Mozart Oboe Quartet and the Phantasy Quartet for Oboe and Strings by Benjamin Britten.

-Sarah Jeffrey and her husband Gabriel Radford, who is a French hornist with the Toronto Symphony Orchestra, recorded Ronald Royer's Rhapsody for Oboe and French horn in 2017 with members of the Scarborough Philharmonic Orchestra conducted by the composer and music director, a work commissioned for them to perform together.
+Jeffrey and her husband Gabriel Radford, who is a French hornist with the Toronto Symphony Orchestra, recorded Ronald Royer's Rhapsody for Oboe and French horn in 2017 with members of the Scarborough Philharmonic Orchestra conducted by the composer and music director, a work commissioned for them to perform together.

-Sarah Jeffrey has recorded the Vaughan Williams Oboe Concerto with Peter Oundjian conducting the Toronto Symphony Orchestra for Chandos Records in 2017.
+Jeffrey has recorded the Vaughan Williams Oboe Concerto with Peter Oundjian conducting the Toronto Symphony Orchestra for Chandos Records in 2017.
 The recording was nominated for two Grammy Awards, Best Classical Compendium and Best Producer, with the latter nomination winning the Grammy Award.
 The recording won a Juno Award for Best Classical Orchestra recording.
 One music critic described Jeffrey's performance as "perhaps the finest recording of the piece ever made."
 Another review stated that "Vaughan Williams’ Oboe Concerto opens with an exuberant solo passage which takes the instrument from the very bottom to the very top of its range.
 Whereas some oboists struggle to get more than an ugly honk out of the low notes, Jeffrey makes each one a thing of beauty.
 And her top notes are remarkably secure and full-throated."